 I am the Course Leader for the undergraduate Graphic Design programme at the University of Suffolk in Ipswich, where I have taught since 2007.

-As well as writing here, I occasionally write for the blog of Eye magazine: the international review of graphic design; and peer-review publications for Fairchild Books / Bloomsbury Publishing.
-Alongside my academic and written work, I maintain a practice as a self-employed graphic designer, primarily working for clients from the social, cultural, and voluntary sectors.
+As well as maintaining Field Readings, I occasionally write for the blog of Eye magazine: the international review of graphic design; and I am currently the revising author for the new edition of Fundamentals of Graphic Design (Bloomsbury, due late 2019).

 All views expressed on this site are my own and do not represent the views of my employer, clients or collaborators.